-- 337. One panel member, Dr. Joel Saper, Clinical Professor of Neurology at Michigan State University and founder of the Michigan Headache & Neurological Institute, resigned from the panel because of his concerns that the Guidelines were influenced by contributions that drug companies, including Purdue, Endo, Janssen, and Teva, made to the sponsoring organizations and committee members. - 338.
-The 2009 Guidelines have been a particularly effective channel of deception.
+- 342. The 2009 Guidelines have been a particularly effective channel of deception.
 They have influenced not only treating physicians, but also the scientific literature on opioids; they were reprinted in the Journal of Pain, have been cited hundreds of times in academic literature, were disseminated during the relevant time period, and were and are available online.
 Treatment guidelines are especially influential with primary care physicians and family doctors to whom Marketing Defendants promoted opioids, whose lack of specialized training in pain management and opioids makes them more reliant on, and less able to evaluate, these guidelines.
-For that reason, the CDC has recognized that treatment guidelines can "change prescribing practices." - 339.
-The 2009 Guidelines are relied upon by doctors, especially general practitioners and family doctors who have no specific training in treating chronic pain. - 340.
+For that reason, the CDC has recognized that treatment guidelines can "change prescribing practices." - 343.
+The 2009 Guidelines are relied upon by doctors, especially general practitioners and family doctors who have no specific training in treating chronic pain. - 344.
 The Marketing Defendants widely cited and promoted the 2009 Guidelines without disclosing the lack of evidence to support their conclusions, their involvement in the development of the Guidelines or their financial backing of the authors of these Guidelines.
 For example, a speaker presentation prepared by Endo in 2009 titled The Role of Opana ER in the Management of Moderate to Severe Chronic Pain relies on the AAPM/APS Guidelines while omitting their disclaimer regarding the lack of evidence for recommending the use of opioids for chronic pain.